Padraic Colum Gathering returns to celebrate Longford’s literary history

 For further information on the Padraic Colum Gathering or to book your place on the Padraic Colum tour of north Longford, call 043 334 1124 or email archivist@longfordcoco.ie.

-Gardaí have launched an investigation after a gang of men allegedly assaulted another man in the centre of Longford town yesterday afternoon
+Gardaí have launched an investigation into the alleged theft of a bank card from a student in Longford town on Tuesday afternoon

 Subscribe or register today to discover more from DonegalLive.ie